Yankees vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in nine of their past 10 games and won six of those contests.
+- The Yankees have played as the favorite in nine of their past 10 games and won five of those contests.

 Yankees Betting Records & Stats

-- The Yankees have won eight of the 12 games they were favored on the moneyline this season (66.7%).
+- The Yankees have gone 8-5 in games they were favored on the moneyline (winning 61.5% of those games).

-- New York has played as moneyline favorites of -175 or shorter in only two games this season, which it won both.
+- When it has played as moneyline favorites with odds of -135 or shorter, New York has a 7-4 record (winning 63.6% of its games).

-- The Yankees have a 63.6% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Yankees a 57.4% chance to win.

-- The Yankees have not had a spread set for a matchup this season.
+- The Yankees have not had a run line set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.